kjschelling/capstone-frontend/README.md

 all the crud functions for all the resources
 -then added finishing touches.

+Things I was improve:
+-add a search bar
+-better styling
+-favorites resource

-Created by KJ Schelling - Full Stack Dev, Skincare Freak, Fashionista
+Created by KJ Schelling - thekjcode.com